 Automations run automatically in the background and are a great way to keep customers engaged.
-With Flow Builder, you can schedule individual messages, limit the frequency of how often a subscriber can enter your Abandoned Cart flow, and take advantage of Wait for Event Branching.
+With Flow Builder, you can schedule individual messages, limit the frequency of how often a subscriber can enter your Abandoned Cart flow, and take advantage of Subscriber Event Splits.

 Why You Should Create an Abandoned Cart Automation Flow

 - Re-engage a potential sale by reaching out to the subscriber with a direct link to their cart.